 top of page

-Hollywood House-Moving Party
+2919 St. George: Hollywood House-Moving Party

-When the single mother’s rented home at 707 Mariposa Avenue was condemned by the City, she purchased it at auction for $2,800 (approximately $35,000 in 2023, with inflation) as well as a 9,500-square-foot empty lot on Saint George Street.
+When the single mother’s rented home at 707 Mariposa Avenue was condemned by the City, she purchased it at auction for $2,800 (approximately $35,000 in 2023, with inflation) as well as a 9,500-square-foot empty lot on St. George Street.

 But before she would relocate the Craftsman, the enterprising woman decided to go out with a bang—and LIFE magazine went along for the raucous ride.